 - Resume/CV that documents the applicant’s vocational and professional experiences with children and/or families, academic achievements, research accomplishments or special projects, recognitions, and other information relevant to the applicant’s qualifications for the program.

 - Two letters of reference that address the applicant’s suitability for the program and prior work in school or community settings with children, youth, or families.
-The program values academic excellence, a strong commitment to equity and justice, interpersonal skills (e.g., clear communication, effective collaboration), intrapersonal skills (e.g., reflection, adaptability), professional behaviors (e.g., reliability, ability to receive feedback), ethical decision-making, and sound reasoning.
+The program values academic excellence, a strong commitment to comprehensive school psychology services, interpersonal skills (e.g., clear communication, effective collaboration), intrapersonal skills (e.g., reflection, adaptability), professional behaviors (e.g., reliability, ability to receive feedback), ethical decision-making, and sound reasoning.
 Applicants are asked to seek recommendations from those who can offer a recent and professional assessment of their knowledge, skills, and behaviors in these areas (e.g., direct supervisors, professors).

 - Official academic transcripts of prior undergraduate and graduate coursework (if applicable).